 Bake for 8 to 10 minutes in the preheated oven.
 Allow cookies to cool on baking sheet for 5 minutes before removing to a wire rack to cool completely.
 Store in an airtight container.

-Are you ready to bake up some holiday cookies?
+Are you ready to bake up some of the top 5 Christmas cookies?
 I definitely am, and I can’t wait to ply everyone I know with tins of cookies (so we don’t eat them all ourselves).
 If you have someone who loves to bake in your life, here are a few suggestions for holiday gifts:

 A KitchenAid Stand Mixer is the gift that keeps on giving for years